 - Remove the cover from the cushion if possible.

-- Fill a clean bath tub with enough warm water to submerge the cushion.
+- If the entire cushion needs to be washed, fill a clean bath tub with enough warm water to submerge the cushion.

 - Add detergent to the water, using label directions to determine the proper amount.
 Agitate to distribute it evenly.